Cubitus: Publication history

-Cubitus first appeared in the Franco-Belgian comics magazine Tintin on April 16, 1968.
+Cubitus first appeared in Tintin on April 16, 1968.
 The series gained immediate popularity, and began album publication in 1972.
 After several years of gags and album publications, it became the title strip for a magazine of its own.
 The first publication of Cubitus was published by Le Lombard in December 1989, though it proved short-lived, lasting only six issues.

-In 2005, the series was relaunched by Pierre Aucaigne (scenarist), and Michel Rodrigue (artist) under the title Les nouvelles aventures de Cubitus.
+In July 1992, Jean-François Debaty wrote a special 5-page collective story celebrating the series' 1000th gag strip in Hello Bédé, collaborating with most of the other artists of the magazine.
+Following Dupa's death in 2000, Le Lombard published two posthumous albums, Cubitus, ça n'arrive qu'à toi... ("Cubitus, This Only Happens to You") in 2001, and Tu te la coules douce... ("You’re Having a Great Time...") in 2002.